wesleycamargo/azure-docs.pt-br/articles/marketplace/cloud-partner-portal-orig/setup-your-application-in-the-publishing-portal.md

 ### <a name="terms-of-use"></a>Termos de uso

-Insira os Termos de uso do aplicativo. É necessário que os clientes do AppSource aceitem esses termos antes que possam experimentar o aplicativo
+Insira os termos de uso do aplicativo.
+Os clientes da AppSource são obrigados a aceitar estes termos antes de poderem experimentar a sua aplicação

 ### <a name="support-url"></a>URL do suporte